Continuous-wave quantum light control via engineered Rydberg-induced dephasing: Cavity

 \textit{Efficiency.---}The final readout of the device can be obtained by counting photons or with a homo- or heterodyne detection scheme, which measures the difference in the output field due to the Rydberg blockade mechanism of the control photon.
-Alternatively the SPT can be incorporated into an interferometric setup, which cancels the probe signal on a photo detector in the absence of control photons (note that in this case the output is in a coherent state and can hence be cancelled exactly).
-Since the reflection operator $\hat{L}_{\kappa_\mathrm{p}}$ shown in Eq. \eqref{eq:kjump} exactly corresponds to the difference between having a control photon or not, a detection on such a detector exactly correspond to a $\hat{L}_{\kappa_\mathrm{p}}$-jump.
-For simplicity we thus characterize the performance of the proposed SPT device by the number of $\hat{L}_{\kappa_\mathrm{p}}$-jumps, noting that similar information can also be extracted using homo- or heterodyne detection.
-In practise we require the number of useful $\hat{L}_{\kappa_\mathrm{p}}$-jumps to be larger or equal than a fixed threshold number which we take to be $N_{\gamma_{\kappa_\mathrm{p}}}^{th} = 3$.
+Alternatively the SPT can be incorporated into an interferometric setup, which cancels the probe signal on a photodetector in the absence of control photons (note that in this case the output is in a coherent state and can hence be canceled exactly).
+Since the reflection operator $\hat{L}_{\kappa_\mathrm{p}}$ shown in Eq. \eqref{eq:kjump} exactly corresponds to the difference between having a control photon or not, a detection on such a detector exactly correspond to a $\hat{L}_{\kappa_\mathrm{p}}$ jump.
+For simplicity we thus characterize the performance of the proposed SPT device by the number of $\hat{L}_{\kappa_\mathrm{p}}$ jumps, noting that similar information can also be extracted using homo- or heterodyne detection.
+In practice we require the number of detection jumps $\hat{L}_{\kappa_\mathrm{p}}$ to be larger than or equal to a fixed threshold number which we take to be $N_{\gamma_{\kappa_\mathrm{p}}}^{th} = 3$.
 We then define the efficiency as the probability for this to happen as the corresponding fraction of trajectories